Printable Printable large type (2 pages) A4 Size PDF A5 Size PDF

 Your dose is: ____________________________________________ Date: __________________

-If you are taking morphine regularly for your breathlessness, take the missed dose as soon as possible.
-If it is close to the time for your next dose, skip the missed dose and carry on as normal.
+If you are taking morphine regularly for your breathlessness, and it is nearly time for your next dose, skip the missed dose and take your next dose at the usual time.
+Otherwise, take the missed dose as soon as you remember.
 Do not take two doses at the same time.

 If you are only taking it when you need it for breathlessness, then you don't need to take it.